+IMSD had 32% of its workforce identify as female versus the County workforce which is 51%.
 The BLS reported workforce numbers for the following four races and ethnicities for computer and mathematical occupations and overall workforce: Asian, Black or African American, Hispanic or Latino and White.
 Asians are overrepresented in the computer and mathematical occupation workforce, they are 7% of the American workforce, and 22% of the computer and mathematical occupation workforce.
 Black or African Americans are underrepresented in the computer and mathematical occupation workforce.
 They are 13% of the overall workforce compared to 9% of the computer and mathematical occupation workforce.
 Hispanic or Latinos are underrepresented in the computer and mathematical occupation workforce.
 They are 19% of the overall US workforce and 9% of the computer and mathematical occupation workforce.
 Whites are 77% of the total workforce and 65% of the computer and mathematical occupation workforce.
 Table 6 shows the data by race and ethnicity for the overall U.S. workforce and the U.S. computer and mathematical occupation workforce.

-Table 6 Computer and Mathematical Occupation Workforce by Race and Ethnicity in the U.S. Compared to the U.S. Workforce Census in 2022

-U.S. Over 16 Workforce U.S. Computer and Mathematical Workforce

-Asian 7% 22%

-Black or African American 13% 9%

-Hispanic or Latino 19% 9%

-White 77% 65%

-Source: Audit Services Division table created with data from the Bureau of Labor Statistics.

-Estimates for the above race groups (White, Black or African American, and Asian) do not sum to totals because data are not presented for all races.
-Persons whose ethnicity is identified as Hispanic, or Latino may be of any race.
+Table 6 Computer and Mathematical Occupation Workforce by Race and Ethnicity in the U.S. Compared to the U.S. Workforce Census in 2022 U.S. Over 16 Workforce U.S. Computer and Mathematical Workforce Asian 7% 22% Black or African American 13% 9% Hispanic or Latino 19% 9% White 77% 65% Source: Audit Services Divisi Bureau of Labor Sta ith data from the Estimates for the above race and Asian) do not sum to totals races.
+Persons whose ethnicit s because data are not presented for all be of any race.